Alaska Dirt Bike Laws: What Riders Should Know

 A rider in bright red and orange gear sits on a green dirt bike, looking off into the distance on an open concrete area with bare trees under a blue sky.

-To operate a dirt bike on public roads in Alaska, it must be converted to meet street-legal requirements:
+To operate a dirt bike on public roads in Alaska, the motorcycle must meet standard road-use equipment requirements.

 • Rear reflector